SatyaPrakash-Pradhan/SatyaPrakash-Pradhan.github.io/_publications/2019-07-24-Magnetoelastc-membrane-Sa-Red-Pr.md

 title: "Magnetoelastic deformation of a circular membrane: wrinkling and limit point instabilities"
 collection: publications
 permalink: /publication/2019-07-24-Magnetoelastc-membrane-Sa-Red-Pr
 excerpt: 'We investigate the inflation of a weakly magnetizable, isotropic, incompressible circular membrane in the presence of a magnetic dipole.
-This paper focuses on determining multiple equilibria under a single coupled load for a circular membrane and identifying wrinkling instability induced by magnetoelastic stresses in various loading scenarios.'
+This paper focuses on determining multiple equilibria under a single coupled load for a circular membrane and identifying wrinkling instability induced by magnetoelastic stresses in various loading scenarios.
+Recommended citation: Your Name, You.
+(2009).
+"Paper Title Number 1." <i>Journal 1</i>.
+1(1).
+[Download paper here](https://eprints.gla.ac.uk/190406/1/190406.pdf)
+'
 date: 24 July 2019
 venue: 'International Journal of Non-Linear Mechanics'
 paperurl: 'https://doi.org/10.1016/j.ijnonlinmec.2019.07.006'